Damilare123/alx-low_level_programming/README.md

-This contains low level programming language for alx software engineering
+This repository contains C projects and other low level programming exercices for alx software engineering.